 For More Information

-Entering students may be admitted to either the master's or the doctoral program.
-The doctoral program is designed to be flexible so that individual programs of study in inorganic, organic, physical, biophysical and materials chemistry may be devised to satisfy the particular interests and needs of each student.
-This program will be decided by joint consultation between the student, the Graduate Studies Committee, and the thesis supervisor, when selected.
+Graduate programs are designed to be flexible so that individual programs of study in inorganic, organic, physical, biophysical and materials chemistry may be devised to satisfy the particular interests and needs of each student.
+Students' programs are decided by consultation among the student, the Graduate Studies Committee, and the thesis supervisor.

-The doctoral program will normally include a basic set of courses in the student's own area of interest, supplemented by advanced courses in chemistry and, when appropriate, biochemistry, biology, mathematics, and physics.
+The doctoral program normally includes a basic set of courses in the student's own area of interest, supplemented by advanced courses in chemistry and, when appropriate, biochemistry, biology, mathematics, and physics.
 Students in the Ph.D. program are eligible to participate in the interdepartmental Graduate Program in Quantitative Biology, which provides training in new research fields that cross the traditional boundaries between the life sciences and the physical sciences.

 How to Be Admitted to the Graduate Program

 Requirements and deadlines for admission can be found on the Graduate School's website.
 Applicants' undergraduate curricula should include courses in physics, mathematics and inorganic, organic, and physical chemistry.

 The application (available online) consists of a statement of purpose, resume or CV, two letters of recommendation, transcript(s), GRE scores, and proof of proficiency in English for non-native English speakers.